Recurring Saturday Night Live characters and sketches introduced 2017–18: Fresh Takes

 A high school live news show hosted by three students and one teacher, played by the host.
 The teacher is disturbingly up-to-date on all the teenage gossip.

 Lazlo Holmes

 Lazlo Holmes (Chance the Rapper), a basketball correspondent, is forced to cover games that he doesn't have knowledge about.

 In addition to the SNL sketches, Chance the Rapper also plays Holmes in web-exclusive interviews of hockey players on the official NHL YouTube channel.

 Sexual Harassment Charlie

 At an office, a worker (played by the host) is being fired and insulted by their co-workers for allegedly inappropriate remarks, but Charlie (Kenan Thompson) is beloved by office workers, despite consistently saying extremely over-the-top comments.

 Cousin Mandy

 An off-kilter woman, Mandy (Heidi Gardner), reunites with her famous cousins.

-The Science Room
+Science Room

-A science show host, played by the host(s), struggles to explain scientific concepts to two unintelligent kids Lonnie (Cecily Strong) and Josh (Mikey Day).
+A vintage PBS science show where the host Mr. Science, played every time by the host(s), tries to explain science in front of two unintelligent kids, Lonnie (Cecily Strong) and Josh (Mikey Day), but each time they fail, through a combination of Josh's complete ignorance and Lonnie's naive use of sexual references, mostly coming from her sister.